Archive for August, 2009

 Slack’s isn’t like a boring box-store bakery.
 They use the recipes your grandma used and fry the donuts in peanut oil.
 After all, don’t fix what ain’t broke, right?
 Every delicious product is made right there from scratch.
 You can find old-fashioned donuts, pastries, cookies, breads, pies, cakes, coffee and other beverages, and can order anything on the menu a day in advance.
 They don’t offer espresso drinks, but you can get them right next door at the locally owned Purple Moose Espresso.

 “We’re definitely locally supported,” says Heather Reed, who’s been working at Slack’s for the last three and a half years.
 There’s a local lunch crowd besides the morning donut and coffee people.
 Soups in homemade breadbowls draw in people of all ages.
 Chili, clam chowder and vegetable soup are just some of the delicious options.
-You can order cakes for special occasions for any theme, including weddings.
-Ms. Slack will trace photos out by hand with frosting, instead of making an ‘edible image’ out of rice paper.

-During the holidays, you can purchase tasty gift baskets, cookie trays and pies, as well as seasonal breads.
+During the holidays, you can purchase tasty gift baskets,

 Slack’s Sugar Shack’s hours are 6AM-3PM, Tuesday through Saturday.
 To call in an order, dial (907) 745-4777, or fax it to (907) 746-3668.